gotchoices/ChipNet/doc/transaction.md

 <p align="center"><img src="figures/promise-start.png" width="500" title="Promise initiation"></p>

+* Originator validates the discovery digest
+	* The terms remain acceptable based on the curent links
+	* The links in the topology and the target pass any reputation rules that might exist
+	* The number and proportion of additional voters are within configured parameters
 * Originator adds own promise signature and sends in both directions
   * Each node also adds own promise and forwards

 * If a node gets promises from both directions, will have all promise votes.
 This is the convergence node, and the promise phase is complete